 Dr. Zweben: I went to the VA in 1974 to do clinical supervision, and soon afterwards, was asked if I wanted to be placed on what was then the Alcohol Inpatient Unit.
 This was a phenomenal learning experience for me, as it was the first time I had regular clinical interactions with alcoholics.
 The San Francisco VA Medical Center is affiliated with University of California, San Francisco, and this put me into academia with all its wonderful resources.
 As an Executive Director, it was too complicated to do clinical work in my own programs, and I had phased out of private practice when I began to travel more for work projects.
 I still do clinical work at the VA, and continue to learn from the vets.
 My seminar continues, and keeps me in touch with developments in substance abuse and related areas.
+My colleagues are wonderful and we have our own little think tank there.
+I particularly enjoy working with some of the bright young professionals who come for our specialized addiction fellowships.
+Some have become leaders in the field.

-My colleagues are I am troubled about how veterans have fared on their return home, and am glad that EBCRP recently received funding to provide assistance in securing permanent housing.
+I am troubled about how veterans have fared on their return home, and am glad that EBCRP recently received funding to provide assistance in securing permanent housing.
 We hope to build other services around this.

-The 14th Street Clinical and Medicationassisted Treatment
+The 14th Street Clinical and Medication-assisted Treatment